 How does ACD improve a callers’ experience?

 Speed matters to customers.
 Two-thirds of consumers will only wait on hold for up to two minutes.
 In an omnichannel world, it’s crucial to deliver a consistent experience across interactions.

 When you optimize your inbound call routing, it has a massive impact on your customer experience:

 - Reliable data tracking in CRM

-- Positive word of mouth on social media
+- Word of mouth on social media

 ACD ensures customers connect with the appropriate agent for the job.
 This call center objective enhances agent capabilities.
 A deep CRM integration reduces the need for people to repeat themselves or call in more than necessary.

 Aside from these core benefits, ACD increases customer satisfaction in a different way, according to Charley Dirksen, Chief Wellbeing Officer at Nowatch.

 “By implementing an appropriate ACD system, we’re able to convert our generic customer support agents into experts.
 This had an immediate impact on employee satisfaction as the agents were able to specialize on certain topics.
 This kept their jobs challenging and exciting, instead of mundane and predictable.
 The direct result?
 Happy employees and happy customers.
 A true win-win situation.”

 What is the difference between IVR and ACD?